 - Benzo withdrawal is more serious than Tywin Lannister.
 (Two GoT references in one section!)

 - Benzo withdrawal is weird and suddenly a lot of my symptoms had a plausible explanation, which was sort of “good news” — evidence of a solvable problem instead of a mysterious disease.

-- Lorazepam withdrawal is notoriously nasty, almost the worst of an entire class of notoriously addictive drugs (trumped only by alprazolam).
+- Lorazepam withdrawal is notoriously nasty, almost the worst of an entire class of notoriously dependence-causing drugs (trumped only by alprazolam).
 Wunderbar.